hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 - If the balance is due over two months, we will deactivate your account (unable to login web console and all credential will be removed), and purge all resources in your account permanently
 - Whenever a payment request succeeded, we will immediately resume your account

-If you have any questions about an outstanding balance, how to add a payment option, or about billing in general, please feel free to contact [Hyper_ Support](mailto:support@hyper.sh).
+If you have any questions about an outstanding balance, how to add a payment option, or about billing in general, please feel free to contact [Hyper.sh Support](mailto:support@hyper.sh).

 #### Remove Credit Card